CarterG-17/Rheoscale_2.0/README.md

 # Rheoscale_2.0
 ### Description
-RheoScale 2.0 (called rheoscale) is a Python-based analysis tool that classifies protein positions based on quantitative variant data.
-It reads a CSV file OR takes in a data containing measured values (e.g., enzyme activity, fluorescence, binding, etc.) for each amino acid substitution and assigns each position to classes: Neutral, Rheostat, Toggle, Moderate, Adverse, Enhancing, WT/inactive.
-The script also generates histograms and a summary output file that can be used for further analysis.
+RheoScale 2.0 (called rheoscale) is a python-based tool that identifies overall substitution behaviors for individual protein positions from their respective sets of amino acid substitutions (e.g., all 19 substitutions at one position).
+The values measured for each amoni acid substitution (e.g., enzyme activity, fluorescence, binding, etc.)  is input using a CSV file OR user-input.
+The range and types of outcomes are then used to assign individual positions to one of several classes: Neutral, Rheostat, Toggle, Moderate, Adverse, Enhancing, or WT/inactive.
+The rheoscale script also generates histograms and a summary output file that can be used for further analyses.

 ## Installation Instructions
 ### If you are new to python